riblidezso/isomut/README.md

 ### Files:

 For the standalone C application:
-- isomut_lib.h isomut_lib.c  the library
+- src/isomut_lib.h src/isomut_lib.c  the library
-- isomut.c the application
+- src/isomut.c the application

 For the parallel wrapper:
-- isomut_wrappers.py the python functions for parallel execution, and BAQ filtering
+- src/isomut_wrappers.py the python functions for parallel execution, and BAQ filtering
-- example_script_isomut_w_pp.py, example_script_parallel_isomut.py, example scripts  to run wrappaers
+- ismout_example_script.py, example script  to run IsoMut

 Testing and demonstration:
-- test.ipynb jupyter notebook showing a test run for the standalone C program
+- tests/test.ipynb jupyter notebook showing a test run for the standalone C program
-- test_isomut_parallel.ipynb jupyter notebook showing a parallel test run
-- test_isomut_parallel.ipynb jupyter notebook showing a parallel test run, with the BAQ based filtering
+- tests/test_isomut_parallel.ipynb jupyter notebook showing a parallel test run, with the BAQ based filtering

 ---